buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/PropertySets/Pset_ColumnCommon.md

 # Pset_ColumnCommon

-Properties common to the definition of all occurrence and type objects of column.
+Properties common to the definition of all occurrence and type objects of column.<!-- end of definition -->

 ## Comments